diasdmhub/Zabbix_Out_of_The_Box/pod/zabbix_pod.md

 **1.** The script first creates a Pod called `zabbix[VERSION]pod`.

-**2.** Some volumes are created for the database, Zabbix Server and Agent files, like shown bellow.
+**2.** Most of the attributes that make up the Pod are assigned to the `infra` container and cannot be changed after its creation.
+With it, some volumes are associated for the database, Zabbix Server and Agent files, like shown bellow.

 ```shell
 [user@host ~]$ tree zabbixpod/